HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 This dehumidifier excels at removing moisture in areas that get wet for short periods of time– such as a basement after a rainstorm, or if an area in your home is prone to flooding.
-But we wouldn’t recommend this dehumidifier for a permanent installation since it’s not designed for that.
+But I wouldn’t recommend this dehumidifier for a permanent installation since it’s not designed for that.

 The filter on this dehumidifier is a metal mesh filter.
 It slides out from behind the return grille.
 You can wash the filter with water and then replace it after it dries.

-Our favorite part about this dehumidifier is that from top to bottom, it is built tough.
+My favorite part about this dehumidifier is that from top to bottom, it is built tough.
 If you need to transport a dehumidifier from one place to another, then this is absolutely the dehumidifier for that.

 In the event that something does break on this dehumidifier, replacing parts is a breeze.
 The Storm LGR Extreme is designed to be user-serviceable.
 AlorAir even has a YouTube playlist with instructional videos on how to do common maintenance tasks.